 This entry includes a virtual tour!
 Take the tour.

-The West Virginia University Coliseum is a venue that has brought Mountaineers together since 1970.
-It serves as the home of the West Virginia University men's and women's basketball teams and is a space also used for concerts and commencement ceremonies.
-Among the most historic victories were the Mountaineers' first game started with five black players in a 1973 victory over rival Pittsburgh and the upset of #1 ranked University of Nevada, Las Vegas Rebels in 1983.
+The West Virginia University (WVU) Coliseum is a venue that has brought Mountaineers together since 1970.
+It serves as the home of the WVU's men's and women's basketball teams, and is also used as a space for concerts and commencement ceremonies.
+Among the most historic moments in the Coliseum were the Mountaineers' first game – a 1973 victory over rival Pittsburgh – and the upset of #1 ranked University of Nevada, Las Vegas Rebels in 1983.
 The Coliseum holds the retired jerseys of leading players, including the legendary Jerry West (44) and Hot Rod Hundley (33).

 Backstory and Context

-The Coliseum was built on the Evansdale campus after West Virginia University's largest growth spurt in the mid-twentieth century.
-Construction on the Evansdale campus began in the 1950s and 1960s, adding a Medical Center and complexes for engineering, the creative arts, and student housing.
+The Coliseum was built on the Evansdale campus during West Virginia University's (WVU) largest growth spurt in the mid-twentieth century.
+Various construction projects began on the Evansdale campus in the 1950s and 1960s.
+These projects added a Medical Center, engineering complexes, the Creative Arts Center, and the Evansdale Residential Complex.
 Rising enrollments, the popularity of basketball, and available land prompted the Coliseum's construction.
-The men's basketball team and its fans had outgrown the Field House, which was built in 1929-30 and seated only 6,500.1 Sports also played a symbolic role in West Virginia.
-According to historians William Doherty and Festus Summers, "Success in sporting events was a more powerful weapon for stimulating loyalty than academic performance or ceremonial occasions."2 Even as classrooms overcrowded, the University committed itself to building an arena for basketball, a sport beloved by West Virginians since the early twentieth century.
-As West Virginia's coal mining economy faltered and sports at competing universities professionalized, there was a lot of pressure for West Virginia University to show its ability to be a prosperous state on the courts and fields of its athletic facilities.3
+The men's basketball team and its fans had outgrown the Field House, which was built in 1929-30 and seated only 6,500.
+Sports also played a symbolic role in West Virginia.
+According to historians William Doherty and Festus Summers, "Success in sporting events was a more powerful weapon for stimulating loyalty than academic performance or ceremonial occasions."1 Even as classrooms became overcrowded, the university committed itself to building an arena for basketball, a sport beloved by West Virginians since the early twentieth century.
+As the Mountain State's coal mining economy faltered and sports at competing universities professionalized, there was pressure for WVU to demonstrate its ability on the courts and fields of its athletic facilities.

 Doherty, William T., Jr. and Festus P. Summers.
 West Virginia University: Symbol of Unity in a Sectionalized State.
 Morgantown: West Virginia University Press, 1982.